eformsignen/eformsignen.github.io/help/chapter5.rst

 Checking the **Allow Empty Value** option allows you to deselect a selected item.
 Empty Value can be allowed in the following ways:

--  PC: Right-click on the component and select the **Allow Empty Value** option in the pop-up menu.
+-  PC: Right-click on the field and select the **Allow Empty Value** option in the pop-up menu.

 -  Mobile: Click the Trash can icon.

 **④ Tooltip Text**

-Displays the description in Tooltip Text when you hover the mouse over a component.
+Displays the description in Tooltip Text when you hover the mouse over a field.

 .. _toggle: